diondokter/device-driver/book/src/field-sets.md

 Options are: `RW`, `ReadWrite`, `WO`, `WriteOnly`, `RO`, `ReadOnly`.
 They are written 'as is' in the DSL and as a string in the manifest.

 If the specified access can do read, a getter is generated with the name of the field.
-If the specied access do write, a setter is generated with the `set_` prefix followed by the name of the field.
+If the specified access do write, a setter is generated with the `set_` prefix followed by the name of the field.

 ### Conversion